pivotal/docs-tap/scst-policy/configuring.hbs.md

-# Configuring Supply Chain Security Tools - Policy
+# Configure Supply Chain Security Tools - Policy

 This topic describes how you can configure Supply Chain Security Tools - Policy.
 SCST - Policy requires extra configuration steps to verify your container